gnss-sdr/gnss-sdr/utils/skyplot/README.md

 - Satellite trajectories over all epochs in the file.
   - NAV file - ephemeris time range (default).
-  - Receiver observation if `--use-obs` is specified and OBS file is found.
+  - Receiver observation time if `--use-obs` is specified and the RINEX OBS file is found.
 - Color-coded by constellation.
 - Observer location in title.
 - Time range in footer.